czottmann/obsidian-mononote/README.md

 The forum supports single-sign-on via GitHub, Apple and Google, meaning you can log in with your GitHub account.

-## Known Issues

-When a pinned note is focussed, it might be opened again in another tab.
-For example, if the current daily note is focussed and pinned, using its hotkey will open it in another tab.
-For some reason, the `onFileOpen` event is not always triggered when a pinned tab is in front.
-My working theory is that this is a bug in Obsidian; I'll keep an eye on it.

 ## Installation

-**2023-06-09: The plugin is not yet available via Community Notes, so these instructions don't work just yet!**

 1. Search for "Mononote" in Obsidian's community plugins browser. ([This link should bring it up.](https://obsidian.md/plugins?id=zottmann))
 2. Install it.